GliozzoJ/missSNF/README.md

-# miss-SNF: a novel multimodal integration approach handling completely missing data sources
+# A multimodal patient similarity network integration approach to handle completely missing data sources

 Precision medicine leverages patient-specific data to improve prevention, diagnosis, prognosis and treatment of diseases.
 Advancing precision medicine requires the non-trivial integration of complex, heterogeneous and potentially high-dimensional data sources, such as multi-omics and clinical data.
 However, these datasets are frequently incomplete, with one or more sources missing for subsets of patients.
 Although data fusion approaches handling entirely missing sources showed their promise, their applicability remains limited, as they are typically designed and/or evaluated solely for clustering or classification tasks.